Security 95

 Demo

-This broker offers a standard account type.
-It has a minimum deposit of $500, but only for those clients who are within the UK.
+This broker offers a standard account type with no minimum deposit requirements.
 As for spreads, they begin at 0.8 pips.
-In this account you have over 40.000 instruments to choose from, and starting to trade is a very easy process.
+In this account you have over 70.000 instruments to choose from, and starting to trade is a very easy process.
 This makes it a very popular account type choice with new traders.

 As for customer support your local language will be prioritized if you contact them.
 This account has even tighter spreads and commissions.